ezrabayewitz/Snowflake/README.md

-# ❄️ Zero to Snowflake
+# Zero to Snowflake

-A structured, hands-on walkthrough of Snowflake fundamentals, following the official Zero to Snowflake quickstart series.
+A structured, hands-on walkthrough of Snowflake's key fundamentals, following the official Zero to Snowflake quickstart series.
 This project documents my learning process as I build practical skills in cloud data warehousing using Snowflake.

+Concepts applied using a sample dataset called Tasty Bytes.

 ---

-# 🎯 Objective
+# Objective

 To gain practical experience with core Snowflake concepts including:
 - Data loading and transformation